nixon-voxell/apu_rmct/main.typ

 1. Traditional state machine approach is very manual.
 Tedious for artists to craft a well made animation.
 2. Motion capture raw data is messy.
 Cleaning them up into a seamless loop cycle may take up alot of time.
 3. Motion matching only search for existing data, unable to perform seamless transition if there is lacking of data.
 Fixing this issue results in using a large database which fills up the memory, and also takes up more time for animation lookup.
+4. In between transitions of different animation sequences still relies on simple blending.
 */
 The traditional approach of animation authoring for real-time interactive scenarios consists of the following steps: